 Snowshoe trails: 8 trails (13.7 km total)

 Elmhurst Outdoors offer many outdoor experiences including snowshoeing.
-You can explore the trails on your own or they have guided snowshoe hikes on Thursdays.
+You can explore the trails on your own or they have guided snowshoe hikes.
 They also have Moonlight Snowshoe Hikes throughout the season.
 If that’s not enough of a challenge, you can try the Laughin’ Louie 4-kilometre snowshoe challenge.
 For more information on their winter activities check out the Elmhurst Outdoors website.

 15. STOREYTOWN COTTAGES (Doaktown)